Ultra champion's unforgettable world tour

 4 months, 17 different countries

-Wang and her husband, Sean Pont, are on a year-long world tour where they are seeing the sights and running in places most people only visit by reading National Geographic or travel websites.
+Wang is on a year-long world tour, seeing the sights and running in places most people only visit by reading National Geographic or travel websites.
 (To see more amazing photos from her trip, scroll through the images at the bottom of this page.)
 About halfway through the journey, she paused long enough from her busy travel and running schedule to discuss where she’s been, where she’s going and her return to racing later this year.

 “We started in Israel and Jordan, then proceeded south to Africa,” she says.
 “We went to Tanzania, Mozambique, Botswana, Zimbabwe, Namibia, Angola, South Africa and Ethiopia.
 From Ethiopia, we had a layover in Delhi and then went to Bhutan, Thailand, Laos, Singapore, Myanmar, and Vietnam.
 We traveled from southeast Asia to Switzerland, and then back home to California for the holidays.”

-In mid-January, they restarted their adventure in South America, followed by Australia, Japan, China, Mongolia, Russia and Uzbekistan.
+In mid-January, the adventure restarted in South America, followed by Australia, Japan, China, Mongolia, Russia and Uzbekistan.

 “I was approached last year by a family who wanted to take a year to travel abroad with their children and also have them complete a full school year,” Wang says.
 “I have been a teacher for the past several years and now I'm on the teaching adventure of a lifetime.
 My husband also took a break from his work and is traveling with us as my assistant teacher.
 I am so grateful to have this opportunity to see the world.
 I never considered I would even be a teacher and to have the steps in my life lead me to this place ...
 I just feel incredibly lucky every day.”